Devon Stone Barn Extension

 Further Info

-Externally the materials are tied to the agricultural vernacular, with stock bricks at the base and open timber cladding at first floor.
-The traditional stonework of the barn is complemented with a black corrugated roof and eaves detailing.
+Externally, the materials are tied to the agricultural history of the site.
+We utilised stock bricks at the base and open timber cladding at the first floor to provide a contemporary yet sympathetic contrast.
+The traditional stonework of the barn is complemented by a modern black corrugated roof and sharp eaves detailing.

 Development